Italian Citizenship by Descent: How 1948s Cases Work?

-Italian Citizenship by Female Descent can means “1948 case”, so can be processed only with an Attorney through Italian Court.
+Italian Citizenship by Descent 1948 Case means it can be processed only with an Attorney through Italian Court.

 Having to go the “1948” route through the judicial process does not necessarily mean that the overall process will be longer or more difficult.

 Instead, it can be – sometimes – less longer.

 Simply, you are making your claim to Italian citizenship in a different manner than the more common administrative process.

 The biggest difference being that you need to petition the Italian Court of Rome to achieve recognition as an Italian citizen during the 1948 process (the judicial process) whereas the administrative process involves getting your documentation evaluated either by an Italian Consulate or Italian Municipality.
 At this point in time 1948 cases are only handled in Italian court.

 To clarify, what’s different about the administrative process and a 1948 case, is that you’ll need to file a proper claim before the Civil Court in Rome (“Tribunale Ordinario di Roma – Sezione Civile”) in order to have your case examined by an appointed judge.

 This does not mean that it’s any less likely or more difficult to successfully complete the process.